A Nursing Home Abuse and Neglect Attorney Who Cares

 - Contact a nursing home abuse lawyer

 When nursing home abuse or neglect happens, many people assume such cases will be resolved quickly and families will be fairly compensated.
 Unfortunately, that's not always true.
-In many cases, many families don't receive the money or support they need during this difficult time.
-Many nursing homes deny any wrongdoing.
-Nursing homes also routinely hire an attorney to handle such disputes.
+In many cases, families don't receive the money or support they need during this difficult time.
+Facilities often deny any wrongdoing and hire an attorney to handle such disputes.
 Liability in nursing home abuse cases can be complex, and the nursing homes will use that confusion to their advantage.

 Level the playing field.
 Contact us.
-As your lawyer, we will aggressively research your case and work tirelessly to gather evidence supporting your claim.
+As your lawyer, we will aggressively research your case and work tirelessly to gather evidence supporting your claim or lawsuit.
 This may be your only opportunity for justice.
 Seize it.
 Contact a law firm that puts your best interests first.
 Contact the Alabama nursing home abuse attorneys at Shuttlesworth Law Firm LLC.
 Call (205) 322-1411 and schedule a free case evaluation.
+We’re based in Birmingham and represent families throughout the state.